How The Legacy Of The 1920s Ku Klux Klan Shaped Modern-Day Hate Movements

 Some people might say that white supremacists have been ‘emboldened’ in Trump’s America because they were there all along; others might say they were there all along.
 What do you think after writing this book?

-The Second Coming of the KKK: The Ku Klux Klan of the 1920s and the American Political Tradition is out from Liveright on October 24.
+The Second Coming of the KKK: The Ku Klux Klan of the 1920s and the American Political Tradition out from Liveright on 7th November.

 Advertisement